jamesknelson/node-db-migrate/README.md

-# db-migrate
+# node-db-migrate-generators

-Database migration framework for node.js
+Database migration framework for node.js *with generators*

+** Based on @kunklejr's node-db-migrate **

+Tests are still TODO.

 ## Installation